Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Increased City Oversight

-LAHD monitors REAP properties closely, including regular follow-up inspections and compliance reporting requirements.
+LAHD monitors REAP properties closely, including follow-up inspections, compliance tracking, and reporting requirements.
+This adds another layer of oversight to day-to-day operations.

 Getting Out of REAP